 Here at Aire Labs Ltd, your privacy is important to us.
-When handling and using your personal information we are subject to the General Data Protection Regulation (“GDPR”).
+When handling and using your personal information we are subject to the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018 (“DPA 2018”).
 The GDPR regulates the processing of personal data relating to you and grants you various rights in respect of your personal data.
 This policy applies to personal information collected by Aire.

 This Privacy Notice explains how Aire uses your information when you use our web application product (“Web Application”) for the purposes of providing a credit reference (“Credit Reference”) referred to us by a lending partner (“Partner”), and how you can limit our use of that personal data.
 If you do not provide your personal information to us, we will be unable to provide services to you.